This trip is offered on a scheduled basis immediately after all of our scheduled

 This trip includes the private services of the region's most knowledgeable and experienced guides, each one specially selected by Natural Habitat Adventures to ensure that your Machu Picchu journey provides a superior and highly memorable travel adventure.

-Accommodations, all meals from breakfast on Day 2 through lunch on Day 6 (except dinner on Day 2), drinking water, services of NHA Expedition Leader, some gratuities, airport transfers, round-trip train from Ollantaytambo to Aguas Calientes, all permits and entrance fees, all sales taxes.
+Accommodations, all meals from breakfast on Day 2 through lunch on Day 6 (except dinner on Day 2), drinking water throughout the trip, services of NHA Expedition Leader, some gratuities, airport transfers, round-trip train from Ollantaytambo to Aguas Calientes, all permits and entrance fees, all sales taxes.

-Travel to and from start and end point of trip (and between Guayaquil and Lima if trip is taken as an extension to one of our Galapagos tours), roundtrip flights between Lima and Cusco, dinner on Day 2, alcoholic beverages, most gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport and departure taxes (both international and domestic), optional travel insurance.
+Travel to and from start and end point of trip (and between Guayaquil and Lima if trip is taken as an extension to one of our Galapagos tours), roundtrip flights between Lima and Cusco, dinner on Day 2, alcoholic beverages, most gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, required medical evacuation insurance, optional travel insurance.

 The bulk of the trip takes place at elevations between 8,000 and 11,000 feet, and guests should be prepared for possible challenges in adjusting to high altitudes.
 The journey begins with a flight from sea level to Cusco, where the elevation is 11,200 feet.
 We will have several hours of sightseeing here over two days, allowing time to adjust to the elevation.
 The relative lack of oxygen may manifest in altitude sickness symptoms that can include headaches, dizziness, tiredness, nausea and vomiting during the first few hours or days of the trip.
 Hydration and rest usually help symptoms resolve, though participants may wish to talk with their doctor about taking along a prescription for a medication such as Diamox to better manage potential physical reactions to high altitude.
 On Day 3 we travel over rough, sometimes bumpy mountain roads to crest a 12,700-foot mountain pass, then descend to 9,700 feet and ascend again to 11,400 feet at Pisac, in the span of approximately three hours.